top of page

 Hand-Forged Table Base

 It began with three sizes of hot-rolled bar stock: 2.5"×1", 4"×½", and 1"×⅛".
 The largest stock became the sweeping arcs that form the centerpiece of the base.
-The 4"×½" bars were shaped into heavy pins, and the 1"×⅛" material became the straps that lock everything securely together.
+The 4"×½" bars were shaped into heavy pins.
+The 1"×⅛" material became the straps that lock everything securely together.

 From the very first heat, I knew this would be a battle.
-What I didn’t expect was how truly epic it would be — a test of patience, precision, and physical endurance.
+What I didn’t expect was how truly epic it would be.
+This project tested my patience, precision, and physical endurance.
 Over 400 to 500 pounds of coal were consumed to heat and shape the massive steel, one small section at a time.

-I used my forge press to drift the rectangular holes for the straps, and a plasma cutter to rough-shape the pins — a useful blend of modern efficiency and traditional blacksmithing.
+I used my forge press to drift the rectangular holes for the straps.
+A plasma cutter helped me rough-shape the pins.
+This blend of modern efficiency and traditional blacksmithing proved useful.
 The toughest challenge was getting the arcs identical in radius and proportion.
-Each required endless adjustment — heating, bending, checking, and repeating — until the symmetry was perfect.
+Each required endless adjustment—heating, bending, checking, and repeating—until the symmetry was perfect.

 After hundreds of hours at the anvil, the vision finally came together.
-The forged steel stands solid and balanced, every curve reflecting the energy that went into its making.
-Soon, a stunning Tiger Maple tabletop will sit above it — a warm, natural complement to the dark forged steel below.
+The forged steel stands solid and balanced.
+Every curve reflects the energy that went into its making.
+Soon, a stunning Tiger Maple tabletop will sit above it—a warm, natural complement to the dark forged steel below.

-This hand-forged table base represents more than 300 hours of focused craftsmanship — a true labor of fire and determination.
+This hand-forged table base represents more than 300 hours of focused craftsmanship.
+It is a true labor of fire and determination.
 Each hammer strike, each heat, and every curve tells the story of strength, endurance, and the artistry that defines LLForge.

 Tiger maple table top